bhuelbue/yamanalysis/Readme.md

 Initial Tasks
 =============

-Start with reading the blog post: [Word Clouds and Social Graphs in Yammer](http://bhuelbue.blogspot.com/2011/07/word-clouds-and-social-graphs-in-yammer.html)
+Start with reading the blog post [Word Clouds and Social Graphs in Yammer](http://bhuelbue.blogspot.com/2011/07/word-clouds-and-social-graphs-in-yammer.html).
+A detailed description is available in the blog post [Yamanalysis - A Ruby Yammer API Usage Example](http://bhuelbue.blogspot.com/2011/08/yamanalysis-ruby-yammer-api-usage.html).
 Please customize Yamanalysis usage like the location where you installed the IBM Word Cloud Generator, your mail domain, the database name, user and password for MySQL in:

 *  yam\_config.rb